ShashaankV/multiscalebrainvar/README.md

 Main output is raster in comma-delimited text file (spike neuron index and time). plotraster.py followed by <raster filename> can be used plot the results.
-Calculations such as CVISI, CVD, mean dominance, etc. will be added soon.
+Calculations such as CVISI, CVD, and mean dominance duration are included in "run_" scripts for discrete and continuum models.

 ## Code for three network architectures